module Iterator(T)

 ary = ['a', 'b', 'C', 'd', 'E', 'F', 'g', 'h'] # ^ ^ ^ iter = ary.slice_before(&.uppercase?) iter.next # => ['a', 'b'] iter.next # => ['C', 'd'] iter.next # => ['E'] iter.next # => ['F', 'g', 'h'] iter.next # => Iterator::Stop::INSTANCE

-By default, a new array is created and yielded for each slice when invoking #next
+By default, a new array is created and yielded for each slice when invoking #next.

-, the method will create a new array for each chunk - If reuse is
+- If reuse is false, the method will create a new array for each chunk

-, the method will create a new array and reuse it. - If reuse is an
+- If reuse is true, the method will create a new array and reuse it.

-, that array will be reused
+- If reuse is an Array, that array will be reused

 This can be used to prevent many memory allocations when each slice of interest is to be used in a read-only fashion.